FreshRSS/Extensions/xExtension-ImageProxy/README.md

 # Image Proxy extension

 This FreshRSS extension allows you to get rid of insecure content warnings or disappearing images when you use an encrypted connection to FreshRSS.
-An encrypted connected can be [very easily enabled](http://fransdejonge.com/2016/05/lets-encrypt-on-debianjessie/) thanks to the [Let's Encrypt](https://letsencrypt.org/) initiative.
+An encrypted connection can be [very easily enabled](http://fransdejonge.com/2016/05/lets-encrypt-on-debianjessie/) thanks to the [Let's Encrypt](https://letsencrypt.org/) initiative.

 To use it, upload this entire directory to the FreshRSS `./extensions` directory on your server and enable it on the extension panel in FreshRSS.